nbalepur/expository-text-generation/README.md

 python nli.py
 ```

 In addition to `results_pref`, at the top of the file you must specify the name of the entailment classifier (`entailment_model`).
-We provide a training script for this classifier in `/train/train_nli.py`.
-If the paper is accepted, we will release our classifier (we cannot do this currently due to anonymity reasons).
+We provide a training script for this classifier in `/train/train_nli.py`